joaogodinho/ghidra_scripts/README.md

 ### Usage

-1. Start by selection the assembly to emulate in the Listing window, as shown below:
+1. Select the assembly to emulate in the Listing window.
 2. Press `F5` or go to `jcfg -> ByteRunner`.
 3. In the Console window the script will print the addresses that will be emulated, followed by any registers that were changed during emulation, followed by an hex dump of any stack changes.